 As to interest rates, the Commission determines that each tranche of the Storm Recovery Bonds should have a fixed interest rate, based on current market conditions.
-If market conditions change, and it becomes necessary to achieve the Statutory Cost Objectives for the one or more tranches of bonds to be issued in floating-rate mode, DEC is authorized to issue such bonds but will be required to execute agreements to swap the floating payments to fixed-rate payments.
-This flexibility will ensure that DEC can achieve economic benefits for customers.
+If market conditions change, and it becomes necessary to achieve the Statutory Cost Objectives for the one or more tranches of bonds to be issued in floating-rate mode, DEP is authorized to issue such bonds but will be required to execute agreements to swap the floating payments to fixed-rate payments. in consultation with the other Members of the Bond Team and subject to Ordering Paragraph 13, to achieve the Statutory Cost Objectives.
+This flexibility will ensure that DEP can achieve economic benefits for customers.

 The Company anticipates that each series of Storm Recovery Bonds will have a AAA or equivalent rating from at least two nationally recognized rating agencies.
-The Commission hereby grants DEC authority to provide necessary credit enhancements, with recovery of related costs as a form of On-going Financing Costs, to achieve such ratings.
+The Commission hereby grants DEP authority to provide necessary credit enhancements, with recovery of related costs as a form of On-going Financing Costs, to achieve such ratings in consultation with the other Members of the Bond Team and subject to Ordering Paragraph 13, to achieve to Statutory Cost Objectives.